September 12, 2023

 World of Hyatt offers a variety of benefits to its elite members, including bonus points, room upgrades, free breakfast and waived fees.
 Here are the benefits of Hyatt elite status at each level.

 The World of Hyatt does offer a lifetime status program where you can earn top-tier Globalist for life.
-The qualification requirement is simple: Earn 1,000,000 base points in the World of Hyatt program.
+The qualification requirement is simple: Earn 1,000,000 base points in the World of Hyatt rewards program.
 There is no route to Lifetime Globalist through either nights or events.

-The qualification requirement of 1 million World of Hyatt points is a major hurdle, as it equates to $200,000 spent with Hyatt Hotels.
+The qualification requirement of 1 million World of Hyatt points is a major hurdle, as it equates to around $200,000 spent with Hyatt Hotels.

 Yes, World of Hyatt is free to join.
 You can enroll here.